 Paleo Pumpkin Muffins

 Heck ya, this batter can be poured into muffin tins for low carb pumpkin muffins!
-A perfect and portable holiday snack!
+A perfect and portable holiday snack, paleo pumpkin muffins even make for a delicious breakfast!!

 Paleo Pumpkin Pie